Symphony No. 2 in D major, Opus 43

 Jean Sibelius was born on December 8, 1865, in Tavestehus (Hämeenlinna), Finland, and died on September 20, 1957, in Järvenpää, Finland.
 He composed his Second Symphony in 1901-02, though relevant sketches date back to as early as 1899.
 The work is dedicated to Baron Axel Carpelan.
 It was premiered on March 8, 1902, in Helsinki, with the composer conducting the Helsinki Philharmonic.
-Theodore Thomas and the Chicago Symphony Orchestra gave the first North American performance on January 2, 1904.
+Theodore Thomas and the Chicago Symphony Orchestra gave the first American performance on January 2, 1904.
 San Francisco Symphony audiences first heard the Second Symphony in December 1939, with Pierre Monteux conducting.
-Herbert Blomstedt led the most recent performances in April 2011.
+Kirill Karabits led the most recent performances in June 2013.
 The score calls for two flutes, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, and strings.
-Performance time: about forty-five minutes.
+Performance time: about forty-three minutes.

 Finland was undergoing its share of turmoil at the turn of the twentieth century, beginning to buckle with nationalistic fervor against the yoke of its Russian occupiers.
 In the closing years of the nineteenth century, Finns were fired with excitement over homegrown culture—collecting traditional music and dance, delving into ancient Finnish legends, and returning to use the Finnish language.
 Sibelius was caught up with the artists and writers and musicians who were plying their trades in support of an independent Finland, and he turned out a hearty diet of patriotic and propagandistic compositions.
 A few of his successes from this nationalist period—the tone poems The Swan of Tuonela, Lemminkäinen’s Return, and Finlandia among them—began to earn him a reputation beyond Finnish borders.